ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem leverages Microsoft Endpoint Manager - Intune (Intune) to provide both Mobile Device Management (MDM) Mobile Application Management (MAM) controls to protect mobile devices and data stored on them.
 Both Windows laptops and iOS devices will be enrolled within Intune and tagged as Corporate devices, allowing policies to be centrally managed and deployed.
 This includes configuring storage encryption, disabling unneeded features and controlling application behaviour.

+The CloudSystem does not include the use of privately-owned mobile devices.
+Only Agency-owned devices are enrolled and allowed to access data.

-iOS devices are lightly managed and partially comply with the ACSC ‘[Security Configuration Guide - Apple iOS 12 Devices](https://www.cyber.gov.au/publications/security-configuration-guide-apple-ios-12-devices)’ and Information Security Manual (ISM) to maximise usability for the target users.
+iOS devices are lightly managed and partially comply with the ACSC ‘[Security Configuration Guide - Apple iOS 14 Devices](https://www.cyber.gov.au/acsc/view-all-content/publications/security-configuration-guide-apple-ios-14-devices)’ and Information Security Manual (ISM) to maximise usability for the target users.
 Note: Agencies should do a risk assessment before deciding to change settings relating to mobile devices.

 Bluetooth is enabled as it allows users to pair devices they may required to perform their duties (e.g. conference calls or online meetings).

 Users can reset certain security settings in Personal Hotspot and Passcode for situations where the passcode/password may have been compromised.

+The CloudSystem does not use a VPN on mobile devices, and therefore a direct connection to the internet is used.
+The Agency may choose to implement a VPN for mobile devices if available from their existing SIG.

 To provide ease of use and maintain productivity users can download apps from the App Store.
-The agency can track, and monitor apps found on managed devices that have been enrolled in Intune.
-Details on how to view and report on discovered apps can be found in the ‘DTA - Cloud-Native Blueprint - Security Standard Operating Procedures (August 2020)’.
+The Agency can track and monitor apps found on managed devices that have been enrolled in Intune.
+Details on how to view and report on discovered apps can be found in the ‘DTA - Cloud-Native Blueprint - Security Standard Operating Procedures’.

-The risk of lightly managed iOS devices is addressed in the ‘[DTA - Cloud-Native Blueprint - Security Risk Management Plan (August 2020)](security-risk-management-plan.html\)’ at [R17](security-risk-management-plan.html#r17-mobile-device-compromised).
+The risk of lightly managed iOS devices is addressed in the ‘[DTA - Cloud-Native Blueprint - Security Risk Management Plan](security-risk-management-plan.html\)’ at [R17](security-risk-management-plan.html#r17-mobile-device-compromised).

 #### Security controls provided by the CloudSystem

 * Microsoft Intune provides MDM and MAM capability.
-* The CloudSystem does not include the use of privately-owned mobile devices.
-Only Agency-owned devices are enrolled and allowed to access data.
 * The CloudSystem provides Windows 10 for laptops which is hardened in accordance with ACSC guidance.
 The CloudSystem also provides MDM for iOS but does not fully implement ACSC's guidance for PROTECTED.
 * Microsoft BitLocker provides full disk encryption of CloudSystem mobile devices, implementing Advanced Encryption Standard (AES)-256.
 Additionally, iOS devices implement AES-256 encryption by default.
 * All information transmitted to and from mobile devices and Office 365 is encrypted.
-* Bluetooth is disabled on Windows 10 devices.
+* Bluetooth device type whitelisting is configured on Windows 10 devices.
 Bluetooth is not managed for iOS devices.
 * CloudSystem standard users do not have sufficient permissions to install or uninstall applications on Windows 10 devices.
 Standard users can install and uninstall applications on iOS devices via the App Store.
 * Intune will monitor and report installed iOS applications on any company-owned device.
 * CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
 Standard users can modify security functions on iOS devices.
 * Apple provides timely security updates for iOS devices.
-* The CloudSystem does not use a VPN on iOS devices and therefore a direct connection to the internet is used.

 #### Residual controls to be addressed by the Agency